hefei93/supersu_archive/README.md

 <hr/>

 <a href="https://raw.githubusercontent.com/eladkarako/supersu_archive/master/SuperSU-v2.46.zip">SuperSU-v2.46.zip</a>
-this is old one, by good.
+this is old one, but well-supported.
-well supported on old phones such as Samsung Galaxy S3/S4 with Android version 4.4.2-5.0.1
-(it hasn't even introduced the 'systemless' feature yet..).
+it hasn't even introduced the 'systemless' feature yet...

 <hr/>